 I have spent several years of my life dissecting this relationship I developed with a substance.
 This relationship is absolutely destructive, not only to myself, but to everyone in my life; especially those who love me the most.
 There came a point for me when I had to stop trying to figure everything out.

 I am indebted to Destination Hope for providing me with a safe environment to heal.
 I attended their in-patient men’s program for 30 days, and then continued treatment through their transitional living facility and IOP program.
 The level of care I experienced there was second to none.
-I thoroughly enjoyed all of the wisdom and experience offered me through hours of therapy with well educated, committed and compassionate counseling and clinical staff.
-I had the pleasure of working with one of the most devoted CEO’s in the business.
-Ben Brafman personally ran the family meeting held Wednesday night’s 6-9pm.
-It was a testament to his devotion, and ultimately an affirmation for me, that I made the right choice in coming to Destination Hope.
+I thoroughly enjoyed all of the wisdom and experience offered me through hours of therapy with well-educated, committed and compassionate counseling and clinical staff.
 Through these family meetings, I began some intense, but rewarding work with my family; work that I continue to pursue each day.
 I cannot stress enough the importance of this work.
 It brought about a level of honesty and integrity necessary for our recovery.
 Let’s not kid ourselves; our families are suffering just as much, if not more than the addict himself.

 The friendships and foundation I built while at Destination Hope hold me up each day.
 Especially on the days I cannot stand on my own.
 I recommend this facility to any and all who seek treatment for drugs and alcohol.
 Destination Hope is a big part of my story, and for this I am grateful.